michael-gif/Discord-bot-template/README.md

 # Discord-bot-template
-Simple template for a discord bot
+What it says on the tin.
+A simple template for a discord bot.